 The threat posed by climate change requires the United States to take bold action to protect our planet and our future generations.
-That means both investing in long term clean energy solutions and making practical decisions that improve the health, safety, and natural beauty of our communities on the ground.
+That means both investing in short-term and long-term clean energy solutions and making practical decisions that protect households, ensure energy affordability, and improve the health, safety, and natural beauty of our communities on the ground.
 Climate change is impacting our region today, and the effects will only be more pronounced in the coming years.

 To make meaningful national progress, we need climate policies that will endure across multiple administrations and find support on both sides of the aisle.
 We need to work to generate broad bipartisan support for climate action that creates clean energy jobs, improves public health, and strengthens our communities.

-As we transition to cleaner energy, we must ensure it remains affordable for families and businesses.
-I’ll support investments in energy efficiency programs that lower utility bills and policies that protect consumers from price spikes.
-By diversifying our energy portfolio and investing in new technologies, we can achieve both climate goals and energy affordability.
+As we accelerate the necessary transition to cleaner energy, we must ensure it remains affordable for families and businesses.
+I’ll support investments in energy efficiency programs that lower utility bills and policies that protect consumers from price spikes, including reducing the allowable rate of return on equity for utilities and the short term investment incentives in gas pipelines and related infrastructure.
+I will ensure that the households least able to benefit from retrofits to clean energy systems are not left behind footing the ratepayer bill for obsolete infrastructure.
+By diversifying our energy portfolio, investigating opportunities for increasing public ownership of utilities and investing in new technologies, we can achieve both climate goals and energy affordability.

 Vulnerable Coastal Communities.
 Sea levels off the Massachusetts coast are already 8 inches higher than in 1950 and rising about an inch every eight years, with projections showing Boston’s sea level will rise nearly 16 inches by 2050.
 These are no longer distant concerns—they’re happening now, demanding immediate action.